Consumer Medicine Information

 Yellowing of the skin and eyes caused by inflammation of the liver (hepatitis).

-Bleeding, which can sometimes be serious if you are also taking aspirin.
+Unexplained bruising or bleeding, which can sometimes be serious if you are also taking

 Less serious side effects that may occur include: